LSDOlab/modopt/README.md

 [![Forks](https://img.shields.io/github/forks/LSDOlab/modopt.svg)](https://github.com/LSDOlab/modopt/network)
 [![Issues](https://img.shields.io/github/issues/LSDOlab/modopt.svg)](https://github.com/LSDOlab/modopt/issues) -->

+modOpt is a modular development environment and library for optimization algorithms, written in Python.
-modOpt is a Python platform designed to support research and education in the field of numerical optimization.
+It is a platform designed to support research and education in the field of numerical optimization.
 Its modular development environment facilitates the construction of optimization algorithms using self-contained modules.